li983321683/vpnfast.github.io/english.md

 - Link interrupt switching mechanism

-In a complex network connection, the unexpected disconnection of the network is unavoidable, and Vyprvpn enables efficient network switching.
+In a complex network connection, the unexpected disconnection of the network is unavoidable, and VyprVPN enables efficient network switching.
 Switching through multiple servers also ensures privacy and anonymity.

 - 7*24 hour technical support